Spikey21/Flat-Rental/README.md

    `make dev`
 4. After that populate database with command below:

-   `docker-compose run app sh -c "python manage.py populate_db"`
+   `docker-compose run app sh -c "python manage.py runserver"`

 5. If you want to create superuser: